shabeer-syed/acesinehrs/_pages/theory.md

     Adverse childhood experiences (ACEs) are potentially traumatic, neglectful or <a href="https://www.who.int/violenceprevention/approach/definition/en/" target="_blank" class="text-blue-600 font-medium hover:underline">violent</a> experiences in childhood.
 Examples of ACEs range from child maltreatment and witnessing violence in the home to growing up with a parent with a mental health problem <a href="https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(17)30118-4/fulltext" target="_blank" class="text-blue-600 font-medium hover:underline">(1)</a>.
    </p>
    <p class="content-text">
     The concept of adversity is not new.
-However, the term "ACEs" was first introduced by a groundbreaking <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">study published in 1998</a> by the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente health care organisation in California, USA <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
+However, the term "ACEs" was first introduced by a groundbreaking <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">study published</a> in 1998 by the Centers for Disease Control and Prevention (CDC) and the Kaiser Permanente health care organisation in California, USA <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
 Led by co-principal investigators Dr Vincent Felitti and Dr Robert Anda, the study originated from repeated clinical observations within an obesity treatment programme during the 1980s.
 As doctors gathered patient histories, they noticed that severe weight gain, smoking, and substance use were frequently linked to early abuse or household dysfunction <a href="https://www.sciencedirect.com/science/article/pii/S074937971930100X#bib0002" target="_blank" class="text-blue-600 font-medium hover:underline">(3)</a>.
    </p>
    <p class="content-text">
     They hypothesised that for many people, severe weight gain may be the result of an unconscious coping mechanism to manage unrecognised childhood trauma <a href="https://pubmed.ncbi.nlm.nih.gov/9635069/" target="_blank" class="text-blue-600 font-medium hover:underline">(2)</a>.
 This led to a study evaluating over 17,000 adult patients, where the researchers established a strong dose-response relationship between the number of ACEs and health problems in adults, including premature death.